-Of particular note is the act's addition of a privilege for the nonparty participant, though limited to the communications by that individual in the collaborative law process.
-Joint retention of neutral experts is a feature of some models of collaborative law, and this provision encourages and accommodates it.
-It seeks to facilitate the candid participation of experts and others who may have information that would facilitate resolution of the matter.
-This provision would also cover statements prepared by such persons for the collaborative law process and submitted as part of it, such as experts' reports.
-Any party who expects to use such an expert report prepared to submit in a collaborative law process later in a legal proceeding would have to secure permission of all parties and the expert in order to do so.
-This is consistent with the treatment of reports prepared for a collaborative law process as collaborative law communications.
+24 Of particular note is the act's addition of a privilege for the nonparty participant, though 25 limited to the communications by that individual in the collaborative law process.
+Joint party 26 retention of experts to perform various functions is a feature of some models of collaborative 27 law, and this provision encourages and accommodates it.
+Extending the privilege to nonparties 28 seeks to facilitate the candid participation of experts and others who may have information and 29 perspective that would facilitate resolution of the matter.
+This provision would also cover 30 statements prepared by such persons for the collaborative law process and submitted as part of it, 31 such as experts' reports.
+Any party who expects to use such an expert report prepared to submit 32 in a collaborative law process later in a legal proceeding would have to secure permission of all 33 parties and the expert in order to do so.
+This is consistent with the treatment of reports prepared 34 for a collaborative law process as collaborative law communications.
 See section 2 (2).